This is a great start to do your own energy audit at home!

 The weeks before winter officially arrives can soon be counted by fingers on one hand.
 As those digits fold away until the 22nd of December, brushing up on how to lesson your carbon footprint – and save money – can be a wise choice for several reasons.
 Other than the retail world, many industries have slower workloads than usual.
-Tucked into spurts of holiday activities, a little online learning amid shopping site visits could make a world of difference.
+Tucked into spurts of holiday activities.
+Because a little online learning amid shopping site visits works.

-There’s an adage that states “you can’t manage what you can’t measure.”
-By collecting information about temperatures during past winter months and your BTU usage, available from you power provider, you can compare the figures and look for patterns.
+a) History There’s an adage that states “you can’t manage what you can’t measure.”
+Start collecting information about temperatures during past winter months and your BTU usage.
+It’s available from your power provider.
+That’s so you can compare the figures and look for patterns.

 Your conscious is fine